umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Config-Transforms/index.md

 # Config Transforms

-In this article you can learn how to use config transform files to apply environment specific configuration and settings to your Umbraco Cloud project using both Web.Config files as well as the appSettings.json file.
+In this article you will find two options for applying environment specific configuration to your Umbraco Cloud project.

+The article will show how to use a Web.Config transform as well as transforming the appSettings.json file.

 ## What are Config Transforms?